gvwilson/thirdbit/_posts/2017/11/2017-11-05-for-everyone.md

-I'm sure I've mis-ascribed some workshops, but the result is clear: a workshop is five times more likely to happen at an R1 than at an R2, and forty times more likely than at an R3, despite the fact that the majority of graduate students in the US are at R2 and R3 institutions.
+I'm sure I've mis-ascribed some workshops, but the result is clear: a workshop is five times more likely to happen at an R1 than at an R2, and forty times more likely than at an R3, despite the fact that the majority of students in the US are at R2 and R3 institutions.
 I don't have numbers for other countries, but I'd be amazed if the breakdown was significantly different.